Broad consortium of European Regions

 The consortium will initially start with cities and regions that show serious interest.
 Knowledge sharing sessions with prospective partners will be held where detailed information about the Impact Multiplier technology will be shared.
 Pre-conditions needed to create a successful project will be investigated and discussed..
 After that, a Memorandum of Understanding will be signed and an effort will be made to secure funding.
 Once funding is secured, a binding contract will be signed.

-Update as of Summer 2020
+Update as of April 2020

-- Barcelona has a long-standing interest to test new ways of improving the local economy and signed the LOI of the Impact Multiplier consortium.
-SMEs in the city have been hurt unbelievable hard by the lock down.
+- The Barcelona region has a long-standing interest to test new ways of improving the local economy and showed interest in joining the consortium.